 Ingredients: green cabbage, olive oil, onion, garlic, celery, carrots, tomato paste, fresh or canned diced tomatoes, dried basil, dried oregano, stock/bone broth, sea salt, black pepper, red wine vinegar or lemon juice, bacon grease or other fat of choice, Italian seasoning, ground beef, cauliflower, egg.

 If you are having friends or family over for dinner, these delicious Paleo cabbage rolls would make a great main as they are so impressive served with the homemade marinara sauce.
 They do take a bit of time, but if this is for a celebration or special occasion, it would be worth the effort.
 To cut down on time a bit, these rolls can be constructed in advance then cooked when you need them.

 Ingredients: cabbage, pork butt or shoulder, white onion, paprika, Italian seasoning, salt, pepper, carrots, water, parsley, tomato paste, unsweetened almond milk, broth.

 One of the great things about cabbage rolls is that you can use whatever ground meat or pulled meat you have, and this is a good way to use up leftovers.
 This recipe uses pulled pork which has been richly seasoned with spices and herbs, and the rolls are then smothered in a homemade Paleo tomato sauce before serving.
-You could also pour over the sauce before cooking so the rolls take on some of the tomato flavour.
+You could also pour over the sauce before cooking so the rolls take on some of the tomato flavor.

 – Going Against the Grain